jipi2/Booking/README.md

 * the user can write reviews if he had a booking at that hotel or guest house
 * the administrator needs to validate or deny bookings
 * the administrator can add or delete a hotel or a guest house

+## Additional information

+* the app is based on files
+    - the usernames and passwords are stored in files the same as all informations about hotels and bookings
+* the application was made using __OOP__ concepts
+* language used for prompt is romanian